Information for you

 Who can be nominated for Being Edinburgh, the award?

-You can nominate any former student of the University of Edinburgh.
+You can nominate any living former student of the University of Edinburgh.
 This includes those who spent time at the University as part of a Junior Year Abroad or Erasmus, as well as those who have completed postgraduate online learning programmes.
 Former students of Moray House School of Education and Sport, and Edinburgh College of Art are also applicable, regardless of whether the institution was part of the University of Edinburgh at the time of study.

 Can I nominate myself?